celisun/Linear_Regression_with_scikit-learn/README.md

 It will also be a good practice for dataset splitting and cross validation.

-the Jupyter notebook summarizes the training report.
+the Jupyter notebook summarizes the training report of multiple approaches.

 ## Dependencies
 * scikit-learn